isaackrementsov/advance-java/README.md

         java->
             project_name
 ```
-##### Install from Jar file
+#### Install from JAR file (recommended)
-Installing from a jar file depends on your build manager, so see their documentation.
-However, you will generally [download the jar file](https://github.com/isaackrementsov/advance-java/blob/master/build/libs/advance-java.jar) and put it into a `libs` folder and then compile it to your classpath (where binary files are stored).
+Installing from a JAR file depends on your build manager, so see their documentation.
+However, you will generally [download the JAR file](https://github.com/isaackrementsov/advance-java/blob/master/build/libs/advance-java.JAR) and put it into a `libs` folder and then compile it to your classpath (where binary files are stored).
+Installation from a JAR file does not require external dependencies and makes it easy to update the framework.
-##### Install from source code
+#### Install from source code
 Simply download the Github code and copy the `advance` folder into your `java` folder.
-Also, make sure that freemarker is installed as an accessible package.
+Also, make sure that the specified dependencies are installed.
+#### Import package
 To use the framework, import it like so:
 ```java
 import advance.*;